discopop-project/discopop/README.md

 	clang++ -g -O0 -fno-discard-value-names -Xclang -load -Xclang <PATH_TO_DISCOPOP_BUILD_DIR>/libi/LLVMCUGeneration.so -mllvm -fm-path -mllvm ./FileMapping.txt -c <C_File>

 #### Dependence profiling
 To obtain data dependences, we need to instrument the target application.
-Running the instrumented application will result in a text file containing all the dependences located in the present working directory.
+Running the instrumented application will result in a text file containing all the dependences that are located in the present working directory.

 	clang++ -g -O0 -fno-discard-value-names -Xclang -load -Xclang <PATH_TO_DISCOPOP_BUILD_DIR>/libi/LLVMDPInstrumentation.so -mllvm -fm-path -mllvm ./FileMapping.txt -c <C_File> -o out.o
 	clang++ out.o -L<PATH_TO_DISCOPOP_BUILD_DIR>/rtlib -lDiscoPoP_RT -lpthread
 	./<APP_NAME>

 #### Identifying reduction operations
 To obtain the list of reduction operations in the target application, we need to instrument the target application.
-Running the instrumented application will result in a text file containing all the reductions located in the present working directory.
+Running the instrumented application will result in a text file containing all the reductions that are located in the present working directory.

 	clang++ -g -O0 -fno-discard-value-names -Xclang -load -Xclang <PATH_TO_DISCOPOP_BUILD_DIR>/libi/LLVMDPReduction.so -mllvm -fm-path -mllvm ./FileMapping.txt -c <C_File> -o out.o
 	clang++ out.o -L<PATH_TO_DISCOPOP_BUILD_DIR>/rtlib -lDiscoPoP_RT -lpthread